pyenv/pyenv/README.md

       brew update
       brew install pyenv
       ```
+      If you want to install (and update to) the latest development head of Pyenv
+      rather than the latest release, instead run:
+      ```sh
+      brew install pyenv --head
+      ```
-   2. Then follow the rest of the post-installation steps, starting with
+   3. Then follow the rest of the post-installation steps, starting with
       [Set up your shell environment for Pyenv](#set-up-your-shell-environment-for-pyenv).

-   3. OPTIONAL.
+   4. OPTIONAL.
 To fix `brew doctor`'s warning _""config" scripts exist outside your system or Homebrew directories"_

       If you're going to build Homebrew formulae from source that link against Python
       like Tkinter or NumPy